Arc676/SpammerTyper/README.md

 The other catch: the spawn rate of characters is inversely proportional to the zoom level.
 If you're zoomed in, you have less time to react to incoming characters, but fewer characters spawn in a given time period.
 If you're zoomed out, you have more time to react, but you'll have to deal with more characters.

+Characters randomly spawn with score or HP bonuses.
+Red characters give you an HP boost.
+Green characters give an additional point bonus when typed.

 ## About

 SpammerTyper was created for the [Open Jam 2018](https://itch.io/jam/open-jam-2018).
 Theme: Spam to win.